santa-land/secret-santa/README.md

 - [ ] [Jasmine](https://jasmine.github.io/): As my test framework.
 - [X] Avoid dupicated Santa.
-- [ ] Register spouse while a Santa registers.
+- [X] Register spouse while a Santa registers.
+- [ ] Mutiple family events: Waiting for round one review from interviewers.
+- [ ] Refactoring UI codes for log-in based pools: Waiting for round one review from interviewers.
+- [ ] None unique participants: Waiting for round one review from interviewers.
+- [ ] [Emailing secret santa participants](https://github.com/ejthompson87/secret-santa): Waiting for round one review from interviewers.
+- [ ] [Secret Santa over SMS with Twilio](https://github.com/lukekarrys/secret-santa-twilio): Waiting for round one review from interviewers.

 ## How to make it work on your machine
 - Assumptions: You have 'Linux like terminal', `node` and `yarn` on your machine